dabeaz-course/practical-python/Notes/02_Working_with_data/02_Containers.md

 * Lists.
 Ordered data.
 * Dictionaries.
 Unordered data.
 * Sets.
-Unordered collection
+Unordered collection of unique items.

 ### Lists as a Container

 Use a list when the order of the data matters.
-Remember that lists can hold any kind of objects.
+Remember that lists can hold any kind of object.
 For example, a list of tuples.

 ```python